 THE FIRST TEACHERS

 On that first day of school in January, seven Newburgh Dominican Sisters greeted the children and led them to their classrooms.
 Sacred Heart students have been greeted by their new teachers every September since – that yearly rite of passage that marks the end of summer and the turning to fall as well as the step from one stone to the next in the little stream of life in elementary school.
 Two more Sisters came a few weeks later and until 1979, when the needs of their community caused the three remaining Sisters to move to Saint Mary’s in Gloucester, the Newburgh Dominican Sisters educated and nurtured the minds and spirits of the students of Sacred Heart School.
 Sixty years of dedicated service!
 Sister Patricia Margaret (Sister Nora Foley today) was the last Dominican principal at Sacred Heart.
 Since 1979 the teachers and principals who have come to Sacred Heart have continued the tradition of excellence in education rooted in Christian values that the Sisters first established during the school’s earliest beginnings.
-Ms. Janet Williams, the current principal, has embraced this tradition for twenty-eight years.
-For four years she taught second and fourth grades and is now in her twenty-fourth year as principal.
+Ms. Janet Williams, the current principal, has embraced this tradition for thirty-one years.
+For four years she taught second and fourth grades and is now in her twenty-seventh year as principal.
 Her hard work and dedication are an ongoing source of inspiration to her teachers and staff.

 CHANGES IN CAMDEN

 Camden has changed dramatically since those early days when the school opened in a city that was alive and thriving; where thousands of children were educated in Catholic schools.
 As suburbs began to develop in areas just outside the city on what was once farmland, Camden residents left the city in large numbers.
 The closing of the New York Shipyard in 1967, which employed thousands of workers, was a crushing blow from which the city has never fully recovered.